| When

 • Even months after you will feel different sensations in

-start to regenerate.
+your breasts, especially when your nerves start to regenerate.
 My breasts were extremely itchy about 2 - 3

 months post and drove me crazy!